torbjornlager/flov-in-vr/index.md

 Virtual Reality (VR) is hot right now.
 The purpose of this document is to investigate whether VR present an opportunity for FLoV.
 Would it make sense to spend a bit of money on a pilot project?

-Here are some of the roles that VR might play for FLoV:
+Here are some of the roles that VR might play for FLoV and its members:

 - An alternative to Zoom and Teams for teaching, research seminars and meetings,
 - as an alternative to gathering IRL during a pandemic,